bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 ## Exercise 3: Querying and modifying orders

-**You can earn 5 points with the completion of this exercise.**

 In this exercise, we will implement CRUD (create, retrieve, update, delete) operations for `Order` entities.
 This exercise is similar to the previous one; feel free to look back to the solutions of that exercise.

 The properties of `Model.Order` are:

-- `ID`: the `ID` of the database serialized using `ToString`
+- `Id`: the `Id` of the database serialized using `ToString`
 - `Date`, `Deadline`, `Status`: taken from the database directly
 - `PaymentMethod`: taken from the `Method` field of the `PaymentMethod` complex entity
 - `Total`: the cumulative sum of the product of `Amount` and `Price` for all items associated with this order (`OrderItems`)

 You will need to implement the management methods related to orders: `ListOrders`, `FindOrder`, `InsertOrder`, `DeleteOrder`, and `UpdateOrder`.

-Before starting the tasks below, do not forget to add and initialize an `orderCollection` in the repository class similar to the other one.
+Before starting the tasks below, do not forget to add and initialize an `_orderCollection` in the repository class similar to the other one.

 ### Listing